 Not all of the characters would make it to the final draft of the story, though, as Disney execs worried the over-the-top Preacher Man, a Southern Holiness character, might be seen as an offensive stereotype.

 Cook was particularly excited about taking advantage of the fact that folk art creators often modeled dolls after famous individuals.
 He crafted a version of Abraham Lincoln unlike anyone had ever seen, with a scrub brush body and spoons for ears.
-The folk art doll Lincoln was convinced he was the actual 16th President of the United States, performing duties similar to those of the actual Honest Abe.
-But Cook clarifies that one oft-rumored joke in which the folk art doll emancipates chickens in the barnyard never made it past the suggestion point.
+The folk art doll Lincoln was convinced he was the actual 16th President of the United States, performing duties similar to those of the real Honest Abe.
+But Cook clarifies that a certain oft-rumored joke, in which the folk art doll emancipates chickens in the barnyard, never made it past the suggestion point.
 It was “an idea that someone pitched to me,” he explains.
 “But I always felt that it was borderline racist, and I did not approve of it.”

 The folk art dolls of My Peoples assemble.
 (Click to enlarge)

 Cook fondly looks back on the characters, believing audiences would have embraced them.
 “They were really quirky and very individualistic, with these characters basically having to go on a mission together,” he says.
 “I felt like it was a very divergent group of characters, having to get along on a unified mission to bring two lovers together.”